-This NBA G-League team plays its home games at Entertainment and Sports Arena from November through March.
+Capital City Go-Go This NBA G-League team plays its home games at Entertainment and Sports Arena from November through March.
 You can watch future NBA talent in action in a highly competitive environment.
 Check out the schedule for the upcoming year and also know that season ticket memberships are available.

 DC’s sports scene goes beyond professional action.
 Georgetown University’s basketball team, which plays in the Big East Conference, calls Capital One Arena home, while George Washington University takes the floor at the Charles E. Smith Center as part of the Atlantic 10 Conference.